yagmurs/AzureStack-VM-PoC/EXAMPLES.md

-# Unattendant installation examples once the VM deployed succesfully
+# Unattendant installation examples
+Following examples may be used once VM deployed succesfully.

-To Automate ARM template deployment using PowerShell, check "/scripts/cleanup and deploy.ps1"
+To Automate ARM template deployment using PowerShell, check **/scripts/cleanup and deploy.ps1**

 ## - Deploy downloaded version of ASDK (AAD)